huggingface/transformers/templates/adding_a_new_model/open_model_proposals/ADD_BIG_BIRD.md

 When both `input_ids` yield the same values, as a final step a tokenizer test file should also be added.

-[Here mentor should point the student to test files of similar tokenizers]

-Analogous to the modeling test files of *BigBird*, the tokenization test files of *BigBird* should contain a couple of hard-coded integration tests.

-[Here mentor should again point to an existing similar test of another model that the student can copy & adapt]
+Since BigBird is most likely fully based on `BertGenerationTokenizer`, you should only add a couple of "slow" integration tests.
+However, in this case you do **not** need to add any `BigBirdTokenizationTest`.

 **10. Run End-to-end integration tests**